 The services are traditional, and are conducted in a joyous, casual atmosphere.
 Children are included and most welcome.
 Many of those who attend cannot read Hebrew, yet everyone feels at home.
 The prayer book is bi-lingual and various English readings are included in the service.

-An important part of our community is the weekly Kiddush Luncheon that follows the Shabbat morning services, where friendships are created and nurtured and we celebrate each other's happy occasions and anniversaries.
+An important part of our community are the semi weekly Kiddush Luncheon that follows the Shabbat morning services, where friendships are created and nurtured and we celebrate each other’s happy occasions and anniversaries.

 Please allow yourself the opportunity to visit and participate in our vibrant congregation.
 By becoming a member at Chabad of Southern Nevada you will acquire lifelong friendships, an opportunity for spiritual growth, and most importantly a chance to be a part of your Jewish community.
 Please feel free to visit us for services or any other program, or just stop in to say hello.